11th NORTH CAROLINA

 A Regimental History of the 11th North Carolina

-Thomas Venner, a very fine author and Civil War historian, is writing a regimental history of the 11th North Carolina and would like to make contact with descendants of its soldiers for information, anecdotes and photos of their ancestors.
+Thomas Venner, a very fine author and Civil War historian, has written a regimental history of the 11th North Carolina ...
+The 11th North Carolina Infantry in the Civil War.

 Not For Fame Or Reward